Yermin9/seL4/BEPS_TODO.md

     - Only allow original capability
     - Changed how this is invoked.
 Must be invoked via Cnode style
     - Still need to set manual reference
-    - Shuffle between endpoint queues
+    - Shuffle between endpoint queues - IN PROGRESS endpoint.c

 - Alteration of SC parameters - DONE
     - Budget etc
     - If budget reduced, move out of endpoint queue